Exploring Variational Entanglement Hamiltonians: Abstract

 \section{Abstract}

 Recent advances in analog and digital quantum-simulation platforms have enabled exploration of the spectrum of entanglement Hamiltonians via variational algorithms.
 In this work we analyze the convergence properties of the variationally obtained solutions and compare them to numerically exact calculations in quantum critical systems.
-We demonstrate that interpreting the cost functional as an integral permits the deployment of iterative quadrature schemes, thereby reducing the required number of measurements by several orders of magnitude.
-We further show that a modified ansatz captures deviations from the Bisognano–Wichmann form in lattice models, improves convergence, and provides a cost-function-level diagnostic for quantum phase transitions.
+We demonstrate that interpreting the cost functional as an integral permits the deployment of iterative quadrature schemes, thereby reducing the required number of measurements by more than an order of magnitude even in the presence of noise.
+We further show that a modified ansatz captures deviations from the Bisognano–Wichmann form in lattice models, improves convergence, improves trainability and provides a cost-function-level diagnostic for quantum phase transitions.
 Finally, we establish that a low cost value does not by itself guarantee convergence in trace distance.
 Nevertheless, it faithfully reproduces degeneracies and spectral gaps, which are essential for applications to topological phases.

 Generating and controlling novel quantum states is a central objective in condensed-matter physics and in the development of emerging quantum devices.
 Complex many-body states are often highly entangled, rendering their analysis by classical numerical methods infeasible.
 Consequently, experiments that prepare such states frequently provide the only viable means of investigation—an idea at the heart of quantum simulation \cite{Feynman1982,Lloyd1073,Daley2022,Fauseweh2024}.
 By tuning control parameters and performing measurements we can explore systems beyond classical computational limits, with notable examples in trapped-ion and ultracold-atom platforms \cite{RevModPhys.93.025001,Eisert2015,Zhang2017,PhysRevX.12.011018,Bernien2017,doi:10.1126/science.aal3837,Bloch2012,Blatt2012,Houck2012,Aspuru-Guzik2012,doi:10.1126/science.abi8794}.